Jengamon/magus-scheme/README.md

 gist is that Rust code is fully* trusted to know what it is doing, while Scheme code should not:
 - be able to run forever, unless Rust code explicitly allows it to do so
-- cause a panic (rn upvalue miscompilation causes a todo! to trigger, but this should be turned into an SchemeErrorKind as soon as possible)
+- cause a panic (rn upvalue miscompilation causes a todo! to trigger, but this should be turned into an SchemeErrorKind as soon as possible) (only reason it hasn't yet is that at this point, triggering the todo! indicates a serious problem with upvalue usage)

 There sre 3 interaction points with Rust:
 - Syntax, defining ways to compile code forms (ProgramPtr) into code for